MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 ## Receive a call in Teams mobile from a Dynamics 365 Guides user

 > [!NOTE]
 > At this time, you can't call a Dynamics 365 Guides user from Teams mobile.
-You must initiate the call from Dynamics 365 Guides.
+The Dynamics 365 Guides user must initiate the call.

 Use the call controls at the bottom of the screen in Teams mobile for the following actions.